-Covered Services and supplies include Medically Necessary services and supplies used in the treatment of diabetes.
-Covered Services and supplies include, but are not limited to, insulin, syringes, injection aids, blood glucose monitors, test strips for blood glucose monitors, visual reading and urine test strips, insulin pumps and accessories to the pumps, insulin infusion devices, prescriptive oral agents for controlling blood sugar levels, foot care appliances for prevention of complications associated with diabetes, glucagon emergency kits, and out-patient self-management training and education, including medical nutrition therapy, and one retinopathy examination screening per year as ordered by the in-network healthcare Provider.
+Covered Services and supplies include Medically Necessary services and supplies used in the treatment of persons with gestational, type I or type II diabetes.
+Covered Services and supplies include, but are not limited to, insulin, syringes, injection aids, blood glucose monitors, test strips for blood glucose monitors, visual reading and urine test strips, insulin pumps and accessories to the pumps, insulin infusion devices, prescriptive oral agents for controlling blood sugar levels, foot care appliances for prevention of complications associated with diabetes, glucagon emergency kits, and out-patient self-management training and education, including medical nutrition therapy, and one retinopathy examination screening per year as ordered by the in-network health care Provider.
 Prior Authorization may be required prior to receiving some services and supplies.

-Insulin: The total amount you will be required to pay for a covered insulin drug will not exceed \$100 per 30-day supply of the drug.
+Insulin: The total amount you will be required to pay for a covered insulin drug will not exceed \$35 per 30-day supply of the drug.
 Prescription insulin drugs are not subject to a Deductible, and any other Cost Sharing you pay for prescription insulin drugs will be applied to your Deductible.